lantgabor/Poincare-triangle-opengl/README.md

 # Poincare-Triangle-Opengl
-Draw a triangle on the Poincaré Disk uwsing OpenGL.
+Draw a triangle on the Poincaré Disk using OpenGL.

 # School assigment for Computer Graphics course 2020 Spring semester at BME